Creating Custom CG Modules

 Name Field name Internal name used for serialization and linking.

-DisplayName Name Name shown in the graph UI.
+DisplayName Name Name shown in the UI.

 Tooltip null Hover tooltip on the slot.